MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicestatus-csp.md

 Valid values:

 - 0 – Antivirus is on and monitoring.
 - 1 – Antivirus is disabled.
--   2 – Antivirus is not monitoring the device/PC or some options have been turned off.
+- 2 – Antivirus isn't monitoring the device/PC or some options have been turned off.
 - 3 (default) – Antivirus is temporarily not completely monitoring the device/PC.
 - 4 – Antivirus not applicable for this device.
-This is returned for devices like the phone that do not have an antivirus (where the API doesn’t exist.)
+It is returned for devices like the phone that don't have an antivirus (where the API doesn’t exist).

 Supported operation is Get.

 <a href="" id="devicestatus-antispyware"></a>**DeviceStatus/Antispyware**
 Added in Windows, version 1607.
-Node for the antispyware query.
+Node for the anti-spyware query.

 Supported operation is Get.

 <a href="" id="devicestatus-antispyware-signaturestatus"></a>**DeviceStatus/Antispyware/SignatureStatus**
 Added in Windows, version 1607.
-Integer that specifies the status of the antispyware signature.
+Integer that specifies the status of the anti-spyware signature.

 Valid values:

--  0 - The security software reports that it is not the most recent version.
+- 0 - The security software reports that it isn't the most recent version.
--  1 - The security software reports that it is the most recent version.
+- 1 - The security software reports that it's the most recent version.
 - 2 - Not applicable.
-This is returned for devices like the phone that do not have an antivirus (where the API doesn’t exist.)
+It is returned for devices like the phone that don't have an antivirus (where the API doesn’t exist.)

 Supported operation is Get.

-If more than one antispyware provider is active, this node returns:
+If more than one anti-spyware provider is active, this node returns:

--   1 – If every active antispyware provider has a valid signature status.
+- 1 – If every active anti-spyware provider has a valid signature status.
--   0 – If any of the active antispyware providers has an invalid signature status.
+- 0 – If any of the active anti-spyware providers has an invalid signature status.

-This node also returns 0 when no antispyware provider is active.
+This node also returns 0 when no anti-spyware provider is active.

 <a href="" id="devicestatus-antispyware-status"></a>**DeviceStatus/Antispyware/Status**
 Added in Windows, version 1607.
-Integer that specifies the status of the antispyware.
+Integer that specifies the status of the anti-spyware.

 Valid values:

-- 0 - The status of the security provider category is good and does not need user attention.
+- 0 - The status of the security provider category is good and doesn't need user attention.
-- 1 - The status of the security provider category is not monitored by Windows Security.
+- 1 - The status of the security provider category isn't monitored by Windows Security.
 - 2 - The status of the security provider category is poor and the computer may be at risk.
 - 3 - The security provider category is in snooze state.
-Snooze indicates that the Windows Security Service is not actively protecting the computer.
+Snooze indicates that the Windows Security Service isn't actively protecting the computer.

 Supported operation is Get.